Nordfriedhof (Dresden): History

 As a consequence of the Franco-Prussian War the Saxon Army was modernised.
 As part of the reorganisation large barracks were built in the 1870s in the Albertstadt to plans by the Kingdom of Saxony Minister of War Fabrice.
-These included a large military hospital north of the cadet accommodation of the officers' school, now in the grounds of the Albertstadt Barracks.
+These included a large military hospital north of the cadet accommodation of the officers' school, now on the grounds of the Albertstadt Barracks.
 In about 1900 Paul von der Planitz, Fabrice's successor at the Ministry of War, proposed the establishment of a military cemetery so that those soldiers who died in the hospital, as well as their dependants and servants, could be buried close by.

 On 1 October 1901 the Nordfriedhof was formally dedicated, under the name Garnisonfriedhof ("Garrison Cemetery").
 The first burial took place in December of that year.
 The chapel was dedicated in 1902.
 Initially the walled cemetery comprised a rectangular area of about one hectare.

-An extension became necessary in World War I, for the fallen of which a separate area was opened from 1917, to the east of the old walled area.
+An extension became necessary in World War I, for the fallen of which a separate area was opened in 1917, to the east of the old walled area.
 Plaques of honour, created by Emil Hartmann, were donated and erected here by the regimental associations.
 Besides more than 2,000 members of the German Army, Serbian, Russian, French and Czech prisoners of war were buried here.
 From 1922 to 1947 a bronze monument by Max Lange, of considerable artistic reputation, stood here, representing two soldiers in a fight to the death.
 It was melted down by order of the Soviet Military Administration in Germany.
 A memorial service to the honour of the fallen was held here every year on or about the feast of Saint John the Baptist (24 June).
 In 1930 the cemetery was renamed as the Standortfriedhof.